 “Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.”
 James 5:16

 “Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness.“ Isaiah 41:10

 “And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him.”
 James 5:15

 How Are You Planning On Growing In Faith This Year ?

-Growing your faith requires being intentional, what are some ways you are choosing to grow your faith this year.
+Growing in faith requires being intentional, what are some ways you are choosing to grow in faith this year.
 I would love to know your favorites from the list above.